 Because of my unimpressive circadian rhythms, I have never fallen into that category of a “morning person.”
-For this reason, I’ve had to rely on caffeine–particularly the caffeine green tea amply supplies.
-I’m not an afternoon or night person, either, so I’ll usually have more caffeine throughout the day.
+For this reason, I’ve had to rely on caffeine–particularly the ample supplies in a cup of Green Tea.
+I’m not an afternoon or night person, either, so I’ll usually have more throughout the day.
 Recently, I’ve been trying to wean myself off of soda and those treacherous energy drinks and rely solely on the energy-boosting benefits green tea has to offer.
 Not only will energy drinks and their ilk put me in a casket with dentures (due to the amount of added sugar), but green tea has a cornucopia of health benefits; the more I find out about this amazing herbal remedy, the more I believe it will delay the time my family has to come up with a fitting epitaph, like “He was not a morning person.”

 Green tea, which is made from the dried leaves of the shrub “camellia sinensis,” has been around for centuries, and with good reason.
 Green tea is loaded with polyphenols, a certain type of antioxidant that gives green tea its amazing health benefits.
 In fact, the bulk of green tea’s weight when dried consists of these antioxidants.
 A growing body of research suggests compounds found in green tea detoxify those harmful, disease-causing “free radicals” and protect cells–and, in effect, your DNA.
 For over a decade, the number of annual green tea studies has been growing.
 Read on to sample the fruits of this research and become a disciple of the green tea leaf.